 A high fructose diet, which is found in the majority of the added sugars listed above, can actually lead to (amongst other things) Non-Alcoholics Fatty Liver Disease and we are seeing more and more of it in clinics.
 Having too much sugar in the blood is also a large complication associated with conditions such as diabetes and its associated blindness.
 Too much sugar is also associated with metabolic dysfunctions, the most common one being insulin resistance.
 This means our cells become resistant to insulin and no longer move sugar from our blood into our cells so it can be utilised as energy.
 Insulin resistance can cause diabetes, cardiovascular disease and obesity.

-How to avoid added sugars
+How to avoid added sugars (if that's what you need/want to do).

 Almost everything packaged, bottled, canned or in a glass jar has added sugar.
 I’m talking tomato pasta sauces, curry pastes, cereals (even your organic “natural granola” ones), canned fruit, salad dressings (especially your fat free ones), muesli bars, bread, smoothies from health food stores, cheese crackers and some protein powders.

 To avoid added sugars, sweeten your foods with fresh fruit and try as much as possible to make your sauces, cereals and everything listed above from scratch.
+And if you can't be bothered to do that, then just monitor your overall intake.
+One piece of cake wont kill you.
+And it would be a crime to not participate in all things chocolate at Easter.